mgorem/mgorem/README.md

   I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Kenya.
   - :telescope: I’m currently a final year student of Mathematics and Computer Science and a contributor to frontend and backend for building web applications.

-- :seedling: Exploring Software Development.
+- :seedling: Exploring Software Development and intergration with Artificial Intelligence.

 - :zap: In my free time, I solve problems on leetcode and read tech articles or join fellow programmers in team contributions.